bytebase/bytebase.com-old/content/blog/how-we-explored-the-best-practices-of-goreleaser-x-cgo.md

 ## Release!

-The main idea here is simple: separate the building and the release.
+The main idea here is simple: separate the building process from the release.

 - In job one, build Linux binaries.
 - In job two, build macOS binaries.